bio-phys/aimmd/examples/classic/README.md

 ## Lithium chloride dissociation

 This folder contains notebooks showcasing how to learn the solvent-dependent committor for the dissociation of lithium chloride.
-In these notebooks you will use symmetry functions to describe the solvent in a permutation and translation invariant way.
+In these notebooks you will use symmetry functions to describe the solvent in a permutation invariant way.

 ## Capped alanine dipeptide